Followers

 Run Away

-For his part, Shelby withdrew to the west with McDowell, and their forces dissolved into the frontier hinterland.
-There they would wait out events.
-But local atrocities by Loyalist bands angered the southerners and in a series of partisan and guerrilla actions, they continued resistance.
+For his part, Shelby retreated west with McDowell, and their forces disappeared into the frontier hinterland.
+There, they waited out the events.
+However, local atrocities committed by Loyalist bands angered the Southerners, leading to a series of partisan and guerrilla actions, and they continued to resist.

 Partisan militia